EYFS

 Some of the things the children can look forward to seeing in the classroom this week:

-The construction area - it is Stickle Brick time.
+The construction area - it is wooden blocks, this week.
 What creations can you make?
 Have fun and use your imagination and building skills.
+We have seen some amazing creations - keep it up.

 Finger Gym - to build up the children's muscle strength and memory and develop their dexterity and fine motor skills.
 The classroom has a finger gym - the activities in this area will change regularly and include activities to help build children's motor skills and confidence - all of which should help the kids to improve pencil grip and handwriting.
-This week, children can use their fine motor skills to create their own Mother's Day floral art.
+This week, children can use their fine motor skills to create their own Hungry Caterpillars from stickle bricks and also use whole-punchers to bite into leaves - just like a caterpillar.

 Reading area - familiar stories, sharing and retelling stories.
 The children really enjoy sharing and exploring a range of different texts.
 It is a pleasure to see such joy from reading!
 The children's phonics skills are improving, and it is amazing to see their confidence develop and observe them sharing books in our reading area.

 Our carpet sessions will include English sessions (Talk through stories), maths sessions and phonics sessions.
-We will be focussing on the below:
+This week, we will be focussing on the below:

 Phonics

 Our Rocket Phonics phonic sessions continue to happen once a day, 5 times a week.
-This week we will be focussing on the digraphs oa and oo.
-We will also revise and continue to learn Common Exception Words (tricky words).
+This week we will be focussing on the digraphs ph and ay.
+Lot's of revision too.
+We will also continue to learn Common Exception Words (tricky words).
 Why not practise these initial sounds at home with your children?

 Maths